kpotoh/Baltika-arithmetic/README.md

 ## Arguments for script
   -s, --string STRING     expression to calculate;

-  -o, --out_file FILE     file to image saving; image is in png format;
+  -o, --out_file FILE     to save image in png format;

   -w, --with_calc         with this option expression will be calculated if this is possiple (only true expressions don't cause
                           an error); without the option only depict numbers and signs (useful in date visualisation or similar);